georgewatson/deoxyribose/README.md

 ## Notes etc.

-This is very much a work in progress, and there are some very poor aspects of the design that will likely be changed in backwards-incompatible ways in future versions.
+This is very much a work in progress, and some aspects of the design will probably be changed in backwards-incompatible ways in future versions.
 I would welcome suggestions.

 The specification and documentation for this project are dual-licensed under a [CC-BY](https://creativecommons.org/licenses/by/3.0) licence and the MIT licence